SAP-samples/low-code-applications/exercises/rap/exercises/ex1/README.md

 [Home ](../../README.md)

-# Exercise 1: Create an ABAP Package form the SAP Build Lobby
+# Exercise 1: Create an ABAP Cloud based RAP OData Service

 In this exercise, you will create an ABAP project from the Build Lobby